Now, radiation as a whole is a HUGE topic, but here’s me barely scratching the surface, for educational reasons:

 So what is Radiation?
 Radiation is the emission of energy in the form of electromagnetic waves.
 To break it down further, there are two primary types of radiation: ionizing and non-ionizing.
 Ionizing radiation is electromagnetic waves that have enough energy to remove an electron from an atom or molecule, or “ionize” it (ionization or breaking molecular bonds is how radiation damages DNA).
 Non-ionizing, then, does not.

 Almost everything emits radiation, from cell phones and radios, microwave ovens, televisions, wifi and bluetooth, to x-ray machines, bananas, and unstable atoms such as uranium.
 The key difference is that non-ionizing will not cause radiation sickness, cancer or death in the way that we think of radiation.
 They can warm you up, cook your food, and even be weaponized, but they will not leave you with lasting effects after the fact (unless you are somehow seriously burned by them).
-If you don’t work in an industry that uses these waves at extreme levels (such as installing 5G or cell phone towers), you are not likely ever going to even notice that these waves are all around us, all the time.
+If you don’t work in an industry that uses these waves at extreme levels (such as installing cell phone towers), you are not likely ever going to even notice that these waves are all around us, all the time.

 Ionizing radiation is the “radiation” everyone fears when talking about nuclear power.
 Like its lower-frequency cousin, ionizing radiation is all around us all the time.
 Ionizing radiation can, in extreme cases, cause radiation sickness, cancer, or death, but the doses required for this to happen are higher than anyone outside of the industry has or will ever receive in the United States (short of a nuclear war ever happening).